 Should Congress amend the Equal Pay Act to help eliminate the gender pay gap?

-This bill has PASSED.
+This bill has PASSED the House of Representatives.

 You can still vote on this bill, but since the vote has already taken place,